hashicorp/vault/website/source/docs/agent/caching/index.html.md

 request to the Vault server.

--> **Note:** In Vault 1.1-beta1, if the request doesn't already contain a Vault token, then the `auto-auth` token will used to make requests.
+-> **Note:** In Vault 1.1-beta1, if the request doesn't already contain a Vault token, then the `auto-auth` token will be used to make requests.
 However, the resulting secrets from these `auto-auth` token calls are not cached.
 This behavior will be changed so that they get cached in the upcoming versions.
 To test the caching scenarios in 1.1-beta1, please make login requests or token